mcarifio/resume/src/mike-carifio.gpp.md

 ## Summary

-* Have led and managed software development teams large and small, local and remote.
+* Led and managed software development teams large and small, local and remote in companies of all shapes using agile, lean and seat−of−the−pants techniques.
-* Have delivered profitable software products and services by writing code, tests, requirements, specifications and documentation.
+* Delivered profitable software products and services by crafting and refining the vision and then writing the code, tests, requirements, specifications and documentation.
-* Have created cloud infrastructure on public clouds in support of these services and automated the process where needed.
+* Created cloud infrastructure on public clouds in support of these services adding automation where needed.
-* Have engaged customers, senior leaders and especially investors by explaining complicated concepts in approachable ways.
+* Engaged customers, senior leaders and especially investors by explaining complicated concepts in approachable ways.
-* Have led efforts of all sizes in companies of all shapes using agile, lean and seat−of−the−pants techniques.
 * Skilled in Internet technologies and service oriented architectures using various software stacks and interprocess communication protocols.
-  I can breath life into new ideas without breaking the bank.
+I can realize new ideas without breaking the bank.

 Resume current as of 02/2024.
 [Contact](#contact) information below.
 Alternative formats: <a id="pdf">pdf</a> and <a id="docx">docx</a>.
 <script>